Shipment and Return Tracking for eCommerce

 Returns are an integral part of the eCommerce business now.
-While eCommerce returns are an extra hassle for the etailers, it also provides them with a unique opportunity to satisfy customers.
+While eCommerce returns are an extra hassle for the retailers, they also provide them with a unique opportunity to satisfy customers.
 Hassle-free returns have a direct impact on the buying decision of customers.

-Now that returns are inevitable, it becomes more important to track the shipments and returns to make sure that no losses are being incurred due to returns.
+Now that returns are inevitable, it becomes more important for shipments and returns tracking to make sure that no losses are being incurred due to returns.

 Return Tracking is done to track the status of orders which are returned either by the customer or by the courier company.
 This procedure is adopted to ensure that the returned orders are actually being received by the sellers and not getting misrouted or misplaced in transit.
-Keeping track of returns is of utmost importance for sellers engaged in multi-channel sales predominantly in eCommerce marketplaces like Flipkart, Amazon, Snapdeal, etc..
+Return tracking is of utmost importance for sellers engaged in multi-channel sales predominantly in eCommerce marketplaces like Flipkart, Amazon, Snapdeal, etc.

 Loss= 2*Cost of the product + Reverse shipping charges

-Hence, it becomes very important to track the shipment of every order.
+Hence, it becomes very important for shipment and returns tracking of every order.
 An eCommerce return can be initiated anytime within 0-30 days post-delivery of the product.
 By return tracking, sellers can keep track of their active returns, their status as per the marketplaces and they can also match the data with their own record of the products physically received by them and the condition of the received product.
-Case studies say that sellers who track eCommerce returns have up to 8% increased profit margins than the ones who don’t.
+Case studies say that eCommerce sellers who look into return tracking have up to 8% increased profit margins than the ones who don’t.

 Step 1 – On a daily basis, keep a channel-wise record of the returns being raised in the channel as customer return or courier return.
 Do not forget to record the Initiated and expected date of return, Return Reason, Status and Return Condition